yousefi138/tcga-hnsc/readme.md

 This dataset is then split into protein and methylation subsets in the `PROTEIN_DIR` and `METHYLATION_DIR` directories, respectively.

+The methylation dataset has observations performed on both tumor and adjacent normal tissues.
+Tumors are coded with a `tissue` value less 10, while normal tissues are between 10 and 19.
+The clinical variable `tumor.or.normal` also makes this clear.
+For methylation data, this is another outcome to predict.

 ```
 bash split-data.sh
 ```